 A hailstone forms when liquid below freezing collects around a solid object such as dust particle or another hailstone.
 A hailstone falls to the earth when it becomes too heavy for an updraft to keep it up.
 Really large hailstones form when a hailstone bounces up and down between updrafts.

 Due to the fact that hailstone do not come in one size all hailstones do not fall at the same speed.
 Typically the bigger the hailstone the faster it will fall.
 The other big factor is wind.
-Depending on the direction of the wind, it can slow or speed up the velocity.
-A third smaller factor is the shape of the hailstone because different shapes create different amounts of air resistance.
+Depending on the direction of the wind, it can slow down or speed up the hailstone.
+A third smaller factor is the shape of the hailstone because different shapes experience different amounts of air resistance.

 Alicia Kosiba -- 2005